 As well as customised advice, thousands have benefited from Growing Families webinars and seminars.
 These feature parents, surrogates, donors, older children via surrogacy and egg donation, medical specialists, counsellors, lawyers, migration experts and global experts in IVF and surrogate recruitment and support.

-Three events in November 2020 will bring together 45 such speakers and panelists to provide detailed insights into the processes and pitfalls.
+The March 20th and 21st, 2021 events will bring together expert speakers and panelists to provide detailed insights into the processes and pitfalls.
 If you are considering building family, don’t miss the chance to learn from others who have gone before you.

-Full details of the November webinars are available on the Growing Families website.
+Full details of the March events as well as the full upcoming 2021 schedule of seminars and webinars are available on the Growing Families website.